Skip to main content

 Chrome HeadlessIf the option is enabled, the browser will not be displayed

-Chrome DevToolsAllows using tools for Chromium debugging
+Chrome DevToolsAllows using Chromium debugging tools

-Don't verify TLS certsDisabling TLS certificate validation
+Don't verify TLS certsDisable TLS certificate validation

-Bypass CloudFlare with ChromeAutomatic bypass of CloudFlare check
+Bypass CloudFlare with ChromeAutomatic CloudFlare check bypass

 Bypass CloudFlare with Chrome Max Pages20Max number of pages when bypassing CF via Chrome